mrbech/match/match/README.md

 DSL consists of functions that matches the value of `x` and operators that combines the functions for more complicated matching.
 If a case matches the values of `x` the corresponding function is run and the result returned.
-If no cases matches an exception will be thrown at runtime.
+If no cases matches, an exception will be thrown at runtime.

 We have the following general combining operators for the DSL: